 Technics EAH-AZ70W one-minute review

 The Technics EAH-AZ70W true wireless headphones do a great job of recreating Technics signature sound in a small, portable package.
 Their noise-cancelling tech is solid, and the buds do an excellent job of bringing richness and detail to your songs.
-They’re also among the most comfortable true wireless headphones not to feature a stem-style design.
+They’re also among the most comfortable true wireless earbuds not to feature a stem-style design.

 However, the earbuds aren’t without some irritants.
 Connecting to the buds can be erratic, battery life isn’t extensive, and you’ll experience some static noise with noise-cancelling switched on.
 No fault fully undermines the wonderful audio reproduction on offer here, but does detract from the premium package the price tag surely aims for.